seancrowe/GraFxJourney_PublisherIntro/03_Integration_Workflow/README.md

 This integration will include:
 - A login screen, where we will attach a CHILI API key to the session.
-- A page to display our templates that a user can select.
+- A page to display our documents that a user can select.
 - A page to load a selected template for a user to edit, save, and generate output.
-- A page to display all the templates a user has created, and to generate output.
+- A page to display all the documents a user has created, and to generate output.

 ## Chapter Setup